 North Platte was a prime example.
 In the mid 1860s, it sprung up with a slew of unmarried men with railroad earnings.
 A newspaper reporter noted “every known game under the sun is played.
 Every house is a saloon and every saloon is a gambling den.”3

 The railroad reached Cheyenne in the late 1860s.
 With it came gambling houses.
 Professionals ran in every saloon, which a newly arrived preacher was dismayed to note was almost every house in town!3

 One of note was the Cheyenne Club.
-Those who made the big bucks in town: from the railroad, and particularly the cattle barons, became members there.
-A private men's club, constructed in 1881, at 17th St. and Warren Ave.9
+Those who made the big bucks in town: the railroad, and particularly the cattle barons, became members there.
+A private men’s club, constructed in 1881, at 17th St. and Warren Ave.9

 One of those exclusive venues with deluxe amenities.
 A gorgeous, covered wrap-around porch, a billiards room, a library, and exquisite dining.
 Card rooms were appointed with luxuries10 – but seek out the high stakes games if you were up for it!11 It was torn down in 1936.9

 In the early 1800s, religious groups began opposing gambling per their morality.
 Their ire was aimed at lotteries prevalent in the Northeast.13 Government officials in the Old West were influenced by what was happening back East regarding gambling.
 They had their eyes on any gaming around.
 States started to enact laws banning wagers.12

-In a Globe Arizona newspaper, you can see one gambler's viewpoint from an interview when all this gambling opposition began.
+A Globe Arizona newspaper, published an interview with one gambler’s viewpoint, when all this gambling opposition began.
 When Arizona became a state in 1912, gambling was officially outlawed.12

 The laws have gone back and forth until today.
 Now each state has varied regulations about gaming.
 To each their own!
 Plus sovereign Native American Nations also regulate their own gambling laws.13